 - Revise and republish under my own name some of the books I wrote under pseudonyms

-- Create classes that shine a light on 1. the joy of creativity, 2. improving well being, and/or 3. being mindfully productive.
+- Create classes that shine a light on 1. improving wellbeing, 2. the joy of creativity, and/or 3. mindful productivity.

 - Learn no-code skills and create apps that are both useful and beautiful.